Will Luers

 Bio

-Luers holds an MFA in Film from Columbia University and has taught cinema history, theory and practice for over 20 years.
-He has maintained a particular research interest in web-based video and has published numerous essays about evolving forms of digital cinema.
-He was awarded Best Screenplay at the 2005 Nantucket Film Festival, and in 2010, a fellowship at the Vectors-NEH Summer Institute for the development of his database video documentary, "The Father Divine Project."
+Luers holds an MFA in Film from Columbia University and has over 20 years of experience teaching cinema history, theory, and practice.
+His research focuses on evolving forms of web-based video and digital cinema.
+In 2005, he was awarded Best Screenplay at the Nantucket Film Festival, and in 2010, he received a fellowship at the Vectors-NEH Summer Institute for his database video documentary, The Father Divine Project.

 Contact